gSasikala/ftp-himawari8-hsd/README.md

 # Python_JAXA_Himawari8_Imagery_Downloader
-Python script to ftp download of himawari8 real-time full disk satellite image files from JAXA server for the specified date range(Himawari standard data will be provided only for the latest 30 days).  </br> </br>
+Python package to ftp download of himawari8 real-time full disk satellite image files from JAXA server for the specified date range(Himawari standard data will be provided only for the latest 30 days).  </br> </br>

 <h2>Pre-requisites:</h2></br>
 <b>User Registration </b> </br>